 Instructions

 - Preheat oven to 350F.
-Lightly grease three 4 inch springform pans and wrap the bottoms in aluminum foil.
+Lightly grease three 4 inch springform pans and wrap the outside in aluminum foil (to help prevent leaks).

-- Add the flour mixture alternately with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
+- Turn the speed down to low then add the flour mixture alternately with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
+Do not overbeat.
 Stir in the peanut butter chips.

 - Divide the batter evenly among the three pans.
 Bake 20-25 minutes or until a toothpick inserted in the middle comes out clean.
 Cool completely.

-- While the cakes are cooling, make the peanut butter frosting (get instructions here).
+- While the cakes are cooling, make frosting of choice.

 - Remove the cakes from the pan.
 If the cakes are round on top, cut the tops of the cake so they are flat for stacking.
 Place one cake layer on cake stand or plate.
 Add some of the frosting then top with another cake layer.
 Repeat with the remaining frosting and cake.
 Garnish with peanut butter cups.